- Student Admissions and Access

 Once we’ve assessed your application, you may be offered a place.
 Find out more about what to do when you are told the outcome of your application to Cambridge.

-If you're made an offer by a College you didn't apply to, you should carefully consider whether you are happy to accept a place at that alternative College.
+If you're made an offer by a College you didn't apply to, you can take time to consider whether you are happy to accept a place at that alternative College.
 You may want to visit or contact the College before you make your decision.
+Many Colleges offer the chance for offer holders to visit.

-For 2025 entry, 953 pooled applicants were offered a place by a different College to the one they applied to.
+In January 2025, 953 pooled applicants (around 1 in 5 pooled applicants) were offered a place by a different College to the one they applied to.

 In August, Colleges will consider a small number of applicants for any remaining places that they have.
 This happens after applicants receive their exam results and we know which offer holders have met the conditions of their offer.